alfadelta10010/verification/notes3.md

 - Shared with dynamic arrays

 # Array methods
-- there are many array methods that you can use on any unpacked array types (fixed, dynaic, queue, associative)
+- There are many array methods that you can use on any unpacked array types (fixed, dynaic, queue, associative)
 - Array reduction methods
 - Array locator methods
 - Array sorting and ordering